Fort Boyard (game show): Other series

 In most series of the Danish and Swedish versions, teams have consisted entirely of celebrities.
 In the 2010 and 2012 series of the Finnish version, team members were celebrities.
 Most (or all) episodes of the Russian series consisted of famous national singers, actors, TV presenters and sportsmen.

 In the 2013 Canadian version, the teams consisted of 24 participants in total; 12 celebrities and 12 members of the public, divided into six teams of four equally.

-In the Argentine version of the show, aired in 1999 and 2000, a celebrity joined the other 4 people to help them on their challenges.
-Argentina's was the first version to have a female character guarding the tower: "La Dama del Fuerte" played by Isabel Achaval.
-This was followed by Germany's Sonya Kraus and Yasemin Kozanoğlu for Turkey both in 2000.
-On 4 June 2019, Swedish broadcaster TV4 confirmed that Suzanne Reuter would appear in the role as "Madame Fouras".
+In the Argentine version of the show, aired in 1999 and 2000, a celebrity joined the four other people to help them on their challenges.

-In the Moroccan version, aired in early 2015 but filmed the previous year, 3 celebrities joined teams with 2 unknown people for the challenges.
+In the Moroccan version, aired in early 2015 but filmed the previous year, three celebrities joined teams with two unknown people for the challenges.
 The first episode of Jazirat Al Kanz aired on 24 February and was watched by 6.4 million viewers, a record 59% audience share for 2MTV.

 Fort Boyard around the world

 Fort Boyard is a French game show first broadcast in 1990; however the fort is also used by television stations from other countries in order to produce their own (typically modified) versions, using part of the technical teams and characters of the original French show.

 Filming takes place during the summer months (May to July, until August in 2000 due to a large number of countries attending) each year.
 Foreign versions of the show typically last between 22 and 80 minutes per episode, depending on the country and format used.
 In total, 34 foreign versions have broadcast around the world since 1990.

-Following the ratings success of the Moroccan version, an African version is aired in 24 countries of French-speaking Africa since September 2019 on Canal+ Afrique.
+Following the ratings success of the Moroccan version, an African version was aired in 24 countries of French-speaking Africa; it made its debut in September 2019 on Canal+ Afrique.